Tire: Other

 Tubeless tires are pneumatic tires that do not require a separate inner tube.

 Semi-pneumatic tires have a hollow center, but they are not pressurized.
 They are lightweight, low-cost, puncture-proof, and provide cushioning.
 These tires often come as a complete assembly with the wheel and even integral ball bearings.
 They are used on lawn mowers, wheelchairs, and wheelbarrows.
 They can also be rugged, typically used in industrial applications, and are designed to not pull off their rim under use.

 An airless tire is a non-pneumatic tire that is not supported by air pressure.
 They are most commonly used on small vehicles, such as golf carts, and on utility vehicles in situations where the risk of puncture is high, such as on construction equipment.
 Many tires used in industrial and commercial applications are non-pneumatic, and are manufactured from solid rubber and plastic compounds via molding operations.
 Solid tires include those used for lawnmowers, skateboards, golf carts, scooters, and many types of light industrial vehicles, carts, and trailers.
 One of the most common applications for solid tires is for material handling equipment (forklifts).
-Such tires are installed by means of a hydraulic tire press.
+Such tires are installed utilizing a hydraulic tire press.

 Wooden wheels for horse-drawn vehicles usually have a wrought iron tire.
 This construction was extended to wagons on horse-drawn tramways, rolling on granite setts or cast iron rails.

-The wheels of some railway engines and older types of rolling stock are fitted with railway tires in order to prevent the need to replace the entirety of a wheel.
+The wheels of some railway engines and older types of rolling stock are fitted with railway tires to prevent the need to replace the entirety of a wheel.
 The tire, usually made of steel, surrounds the wheel and is primarily held in place by interference fit.

 Aircraft tires may operate at pressures that exceed 200 psi.
 Some aircraft tires are inflated with nitrogen to "eliminate the possibility of a chemical reaction between atmospheric oxygen and volatile gases from the tire inner liner producing a tire explosion".